-The CALICO project, awarded today, includes both an intergenerational and an intercultural component with a particular attention to the gender dimension, while providing housing for low-income families.
+The CALICO project, awarded with European funding, includes both an intergenerational and an intercultural component with a particular attention to the gender dimension, while providing housing for low-income families

 The CLT of Brussels (CLTB) exists since 2012.
 As the first CLT in continental Europe and co-coordinator of CALICO with the Brussels-Capital Region, it has been internationally recognised as a pioneer in the field and has twice been financed by the European Union for innovative projects.
-By using housing as a means of integrating populations in difficulty, he involves his candidate-owners at every stage of housing production, with a view to empowerment and social cohesion.
+By using housing as a means of integrating populations in difficulty, the CLTB includes its candidate-owners at every stage of housing production, with a view to empowerment and social cohesion.

-The concept of “dying”, developed by the psychologist and psychotherapist Lydia Müller, seeks to inscribe death and mourning in the process of life, as part of a cycle and not an end.
-The integration within CALICO of a birthing and dying home will provide adequate spaces for people who wish to give birth or die in an empathetic and familiar environment.
+The concept of “end-of-life” (mourance) developed by the psychologist and psychotherapist Lydia Müller seeks to inscribe death and mourning in the process of life, as part of a cycle and not an end.
+The integration within CALICO of birth and end-of-life facilitieswill provide adequate spaces for people who wish to give birth or die in an empathic and familiar environment.
 Integrated within the home, they will be coordinated by the Pass-ages partner.
 The aim of this association is to create a caring living space in Brussels, open to its environment, designed to welcome anyone who wishes to experience these “passages of life” naturally, in harmony and in connection, accompanied by professionals and volunteers.

-The EVAbxl association, accompanied by the VUB and the housing partners, will be in charge of integrating care into housing via a series of interactions between volunteers and professionals from the medical world.
-Care, a term with no equivalent in French, characterises a relationship of assistance, whether family or professional; it refers both to the activity of caring for a person who depends on it and to the concern for the reception of this care, its singularity lying in this sharp combination of technical and emotional skills.
-It is a way of caring for the other person that takes into account the whole person.
-The care will be integrated in a mutualised and comprehensive way within the home.
+The EVA bxl association, supported by the VUB and the housing partners, will be in charge of integrating care into housing via a series of interactions between volunteers and professionals from the medical world.
+Care characterises a relationship of assistance that is either family-based or professional; it refers both to the activity of caring for a person who depends on it and to the concern for the reception of this care.
+Its singularity lies in the astutecombination of technical and emotional skills.
+It is a way of caring for others taking into account the person as a whole.
+Care will be integrated in a mutualised and comprehensive way within the home.

 The ageing of the population is a phenomenon that affects Belgium as much as its neighbours.
 The risk of isolation of older people increases as society becomes more individualised, and their meagre income rarely gives them the opportunity to live in affordable and suitable housing.
-All generations are represented in the housing stock.
+In CALICO all generations are represented.
 Older people have access to affordable housing and, if they wish, are surrounded by people who actively participate in the life of the home according to their skills.
 The younger generations are happy to benefit from the presence and transmission of the seniors.

-With a space open to local initiatives and projects designed with the neighbourhood, CALICO will be a fully-fledged player in the local urban fabric.
-The VUB University is responsible for analysing the success of the project.
-As a centre of expertise and initiator of the development strategy for the Brussels area, Perspective.brussels is contributing its expertise to the CALICO project via the Housing Referent.
+With a space open to local initiatives and projects designed with the neighbourhood, CALICO will be a fully-fledged player in the local urban network.
+The VUB university is responsible for analysing the success of the project.
+As a centre of expertise and initiator of the development strategy for the Brussels area, perspective.brussels is contributing its expertise to the CALICO project via the Housing Referent.

-In CALICO, twenty flats will be purchased and financed by two cooperatives managed by the partners who will then rent them out to future owners.
+In CALICO, twenty flats will be purchased and financed by two cooperatives managed by the partners who will then rent them out to future tenants.
 The flats in Pass-ages will be purchased by a cooperative set up and managed by their inhabitants.
-The flats in Angela.D will become the property of the investment cooperative “Common Ground”, initiated by several Brussels associations.
-Most of the flats will be made available at a social rate thanks to the intervention of the Social Real Estate Agency “Logements pour Tous”.
-The land will remain the property of the CLTB Public Utility Foundation, which will guarantee that the anti-speculative clauses will be maintained for all these housing units.
-This model makes it possible to strengthen participatory governance for rental housing and to place the use of SIAs and private finance within the framework of a control of perpetual socialisation of housing.
+The flats in Angela.D will become the property of the investment cooperative called “Common Ground” initiated by several Brussels associations.
+Most of the flats will be made available at a social rate thanks to the intervention of the social rental agency (SRA) “Logement pour Tous”.
+The land will remain the property of CLTB’s Public Utility Foundation, guaranteeing that the anti-speculative clauses for all these housing units are respected.
+This model allows the strengthening of participatory governance in rental housing.
+It also positions the combined use of SRAs and private finance as tools for the long-term control of socialized housing.